-My sister recently gave me this reciepe.
+My sister recently gave me this recipe.
 She knows I’ve been into finding new ways to get more coconut oil into my diet.

-Coconut oil is great for the health.
+Coconut oil is great for health.
 Contrary to old beliefs, saturated fat has now been given the green flag.
-In fact, medium-chain fatty acids in saturated fat go straight to the liver to be burned off quickly as clean burning fuel.
+In fact, medium-chain fatty acids in saturated fat go straight to the liver to be burned off quickly as a clean-burning fuel.
 The ketone effect of medium-chain fatty acids also has a therapeutic effect on the brain, such as in the treatment of Alzheimer’s.

 Homemade coconut chocolate is a great way to reap the benefits of cacao and coconut oil in one chocolaty hit!

 - First, melt 1/2 cup coconut oil in a small saucepan until liquid.
 Turn off heat.

 - Add 2/3 cup of cacao powder (or cocoa powder) to liquid and stir.

 - Add 1-2 tbsp of genuine maple syrup to the liquid and mix well.

 - Pour melted liquid into small molds.
 Place in the fridge to cool for several hours.